-The Ready/NotReady media state recorded in the capacity vector differs from Ready/NotReady status of Place objects, which is documented in the Stat Server User's Guide.
-The Ready media state, as specified within a capacity vector, signifies that the Genesys router can route an interaction of a particular media type to a DN at a Genesys Place, whereas the NotReady media state signifies that the Genesys router cannot route the interaction.
+The Ready/NotReady media state recorded in the capacity vector differs from the Ready/NotReady status of Place objects, which is documented in the Stat Server User's Guide.
+The Ready media state, as specified within a capacity vector, signifies that the Genesys router can route an interaction of a particular media type to a DN at a Genesys place, whereas the NotReady media state signifies that the Genesys router cannot route the interaction.

-Stat Server derives a place's media state from the independent media states of all of the DNs located at that place.
-This DN media state can take on different interpretations depending on the DN type and switch type:
+Stat Server derives the media state for the place from the independent media states of all of the DNs associated with that place.
+This DN media state can take on different interpretations, depending on the DN type and switch type:

-- The media state on a voice treatment port (VTP) DN is considered to be Ready if and only if the status of the VTP DN is WaitForNextCall. - A paired Position-Extension Meridian DN is Ready if any of the following apply: - The status of the Extension DN is WaitForNextCall. - An agent is logged in to the Position DN. - The Position DN holds any status other than AfterCallWork or NotReadyForNextCall.

-Note: The media state of a DN configured on a Meridian 1 or Meridian Link Symposium switch takes into account the pairing of Position and Extension DNs on the Meridian switch.
-For purposes of determining capacity, Stat Server considers each pairing of Position and Extension DNs as one DN.

-- The media state for most other DN types is Ready if and only if:

-- An agent is logged in to the DN and

-- The DN's status is WaitForNextCall.
+- The media state on a voice treatment port (VTP) DN is considered to be Ready if and only if the status of the VTP DN is WaitForNextCall. - A paired Position-Extension Meridian DN is Ready if any of the following apply: - The status of the Extension DN is WaitForNextCall. - An agent is logged in to the Position DN. - The Position DN holds any status other than AfterCallWork or NotReadyForNextCall. - Note: The media state of a DN configured on a Meridian 1 or Meridian Link Symposium switch takes into account the pairing of Position and Extension DNs on the Meridian switch.
+For purposes of determining capacity, Stat Server considers each pairing of Position and Extension DNs as one DN. - The media state for most other DN types is Ready if and only if both of the following conditions are true: - An agent is logged in to the DN. - The status of the DN is WaitForNextCall.

-A Place's media state, then, is defined to be Ready if the media state of at least one DN (or one pairing of Position-Extension Meridian DNs) at that Place is Ready.
-A Place's media state for other-than-voice media is equivalent to the Place's status.
+The media state for a place, then, is defined to be Ready if the media state of at least one DN (or one pairing of Position-Extension Meridian DNs) at that Place is Ready.
+The media state for a place for media other than voice is equivalent to the status for the place.